AutomatedArchitecture/SirenOfShame/README.md

 * Awards achievements for activities like fixing other people's builds
 * Plays audio (e.g. sad trombone) for various build events
 * Pops up modal or tray alerts (configurable)
+* Lights up and plays audio on the optional USB siren for build events

 My CI (Optional Free Service)
 ======